ElonVolo/deplock/docs/commands.md

 # Command Reference for deplock

-TODO: Add your command reference here
+TODO = Add your command reference here